oslingtl/Discord_Betting_Bot/README.md

 prefix = ~
 ```

+Alternatively, create environment variables for `token` and `prefix`.

 ## Usage
 Use `~help` to find available commands, and `~help <command>` for detailed usage information.
 A user must be set up with the role `BettingAdmin` in the server to administrate the bot, such as creating and resolving events.